e-matteson/pipit-guide/src/config/modes.md

           - {file: "settings/keymaps/gaming_test.kmap"}
         gaming: true

 ### Keymaps

-The first piece of information you to need to give about a mode is which keymap file(s) it uses.
+When describing a mode, the first piece of information you need to give is which keymap file(s) it uses.
 All modes draw from the same set of sequences defined in the settings file.
 The difference between modes is in which chord (if any) they assign to each of those sequences.

 If you list multiple keymaps for a mode, like in the `windows_mode` example, keymaps higher up in the list will override the ones below.